-Flow-Induced Dispersion Analysis Shows That SARS-CoV-2 Spike Binds to Sialic Acid In Vitro.
 Our in silico findings predict that the S1 segment of the SARS-CoV-2 spike protein is able to bind to SA moieties.
-19 To experimentally confirm these predictions, we perform FIDA measurements^{24,39} with the S1 segment of the protein (residues Val16-Arg685, see GenBank accession number GenBank: QHD43416.150,51 for the full sequence), recombinantly expressed in human cells (see Methods).
-The FIDA technique relies on the fact that particles with a larger hydrodynamic radius (R_h) will be dispersed more strongly in a laminar flow than particles with a small R_h (see Figure 3a).
-By labeling the S1 spike segment nonspecifically with a fluorescent dye and flowing it through 75 μ m diameter capillaries in the presence and absence of vesicles partly composed of SA containing glycolipids, the observed R_h is expected to strongly increase upon S1-glycolipid binding.
+To experimentally confirm these predictions we perform flowinduced dispersion analysis (FIDA) measurements with the S1 segment of the protein (residues Val-16 to Arg-685, see GenBank accession number GenBank: QHD43416.1 for the full sequence), recombinantly expressed in human cells (see Methods).
+The FIDA technique relies on the fact that particles with a larger hydrodynamic radius (Rh) will be dispersed more strongly in a laminar flow than particles with a small Rh (see Figure 3a).
+By labeling the S1 spike segment non-specifically with a fluorescent dye and flowing it through 75- $\mu$ m diameter capillaries in presence and absence of vesicles partly composed of sialic-acid containing glycolipids, the observed Rh is expected to strongly increase upon S1 - glycolipid binding.
 The S/N of the FIDA setup is not sufficient to detect complex formation between the S1 spike and free SA, but the binding to glycolipid-containing vesicles can be characterized well.
 The mechanistic nature of this experimental setup allows us to determine if SA can play a physical role in SARS-CoV-2 infection in a cellular context.
 Indeed, if the SARS-CoV-2 S1 segment can bind SA-containing vesicles, the physical strength of this binding can be considered relevant in a cell-virion context.

-When we compare the Taylorgrams of a pure S1 solution with those of either pure DPPC ~50 nm small-unilaminar vesicles (SUVs), or with 1:9 GM1/DPPC composed SUVs, we observe the R_h of monomeric S1 if there are no glycolipids present in the system, but if there are glycolipid-containing vesicles, the increased R_h indicates complex formation.
-This result is corroborated by previously published findings for SA molecules that were connected with 50-mer PHEA polymer chains to Au nanoparticles, which also exhibited SARS-CoV-2 spike binding.44 Our experiments are performed in the presence of 10 μM free SA, to prevent nonspecific binding between the spike S1 protein and DPPC, as evinced by sharp peaks in the Taylorgrams (see Figure S3).
-While pure monomeric S1 and S1 in the presence of SUVs composed solely of DPPC give a unimodal Gaussian line shape of the Taylorgrams, the S1 binding to 1:9 GM1:DPPC vesicles results in a two-modal Gaussian line shape, which (through fitting, see ref 24) indicates that approximately 50% of the S1 spikes are bound to the vesicles, while the other ~50% remain unbound.
+When we compare the Taylorgrams of a pure S1 solution with those of either pure DPPC ~50 nm small-unilaminar vesicles (SUVs), or with 1:9 GM1/DPPC composed SUVs, we observe the Rh of monomeric S1 if there are no glycolipids present in the system, but if there are glycolipid-containing vesicles, the increased Rh indicates complex formation.
+This result is corroborated by previously published findings for sialic-acid molecules that were connected with 50-mer PHEA polymer chains to Au nanoparticles, which also exhibited SARS-CoV-2 spike binding.
+Our experiments are performed in the presence of 10 $\mu$ M free sialic acid, to prevent nonspecific binding between the spike S1 protein and DPPC, as evinced by sharp peaks in the Taylorgrams (see Figure S3).
+While pure monomeric S1, and S1 in the presence of SUVs composed solely of DPPC give a unimodal Gaussian lineshape of the Taylorgrams, the S1 binding to 1:9 GM1:DPPC vesicles results in a two-modal Gaussian lineshape, which (through fitting, see ref.
+[25]), indicates that approximately 50% of the S1 spikes are bound to the vesicles, while the other ~50% remain unbound.

-To investigate if the Zernike analysis also correctly predicts the absence of this SA binding pocket in the S1 segment of SARS-CoV,19 while it is also present in MERS, and to determine if the binding is dependent on the type of glycolipid, we repeated the experiment by incubating 100 nM of each of the three S1 segments, but now in the presence of varying amounts of 1:9 GM3:DPPC lipid vesicles.
-The glycolipid is varied from GM1 to GM3 to investigate if the exact position of the SA group within the sugar chain in the lipid headgroup 16 affects the binding.
-The FIDA measurements show (1) that the SARS-CoV-2 and MERS-CoV S1 segments bind ~ twice as strong than the SARS-CoV S1 segment, as evinced by the \sim twice as high percentage of vesicle-bound S1 at a given lipid concentration, and (2) that the SARS-CoV-2 spike binds stronger to GM1 than to GM3 (Figures 3c and S4 for the associated Taylorgrams).
-In order to obtain an estimation of the dissociation constant KD, even though no saturation is obtained before vesicle clustering occurred during the FIDA measurement, we assume that at higher lipid concentrations, 100% occupancy would have been reached.
-Under this assumption, we find apparent K_Ds that are (1) ~twice as small for SARS-CoV-2 and MERS as compared to SARS-CoV-1, and (2) ~four times as small for SARS-CoV-2 spike binding to GM1 as compared to GM3 (see Figure 3d).
-The latter observation indicates that the extra sugar groups present in the headgroup of GM1 (absent in the GM3 headgroup) mediate the spike-SA binding.
-Furthermore, we think that the nonzero SARS-CoV S1 binding to the glycolipids is due to nonspecific interactions, and we note that-given the omnipresence of SA moieties on cell membranes-even the relatively weak SA binding revealed here may suffice to greatly enhance the infection efficiency.
+To investigate if the Zernike analysis also correctly predicts the absence of this sialic-acid binding pocket in the S1 segment of SARS-CoV , while it is also present in MERS, and to determine if the binding is dependent on the type of glycolipid, we repeated the experiment by incubating 100 nM of each the three S1 segments, but now in the presence of varying amounts of 1:9 GM3:DPPC lipid vesicles.
+The glycolipid is varied from GM1 to GM3 to investigate if the exact position of the sialic-acid group within the sugar chain in the lipid headgroup affects the binding.
+The FIDA measurements show (1) that the SARS-CoV-2 and MERS-CoV S1 segments bind ~twice as strong than the SARS-CoV S1 segment, as evinced by the ~twice as high percentage of vesicle-bound S1 at a given lipid concentration, and (2) that the SARS-CoV-2 spike binds stronger to GM1 than to GM3 (Figure 3c and Figure S4 for the